skaji/mi6/README.md

 ;
 ; if you want to change a file that generates README.md, then:
 ; filename = lib/Your/Tutorial.pod

+[UploadToCPAN]   ; Upload your distribution to CPAN ecosystem ; [UploadToZef]  ; You can also use UploadToZef instead, to upload your distribution to Zef ecosystem

 [PruneFiles]
 ; if you want to prune files when packaging, then